Curriculum

 Music is the creative art of sound.
 It is a universal language which can be used to express our feelings, shape identities and describe and respond to the world around us.
 Everyone is musical and when given the opportunity and encouragement, everyone has the capacity to perform, compose, listen, respond to and appreciate music in its many different forms.

-Music at St Thomas...
+Music Matters at St Thomas...

 Music is a key part of our school life.
 There is singing and music around the school each and every day and we put a lot of emphasis on performance, building the children’s confidence and enjoyment.